 “There is just this huge desire from [brands in] the luxury industry to expand their offerings to include non-animal, non-plastic leather,” said Scullin. “[Demand] has reached a fever pitch.”

-Ecovative Design, a New York-based materials science startup, raised $60 million in a Series D funding round earlier this year.
+Ecovative Design, a New York-based materials science startup, raised $60 million in a Series D funding round last year.
 It’s now raised more than $100 million for its mushroom leather and meat.

 The funding was led by Viking Global Investors, Senator Investment Group, AiiM Partners, Trousdale Ventures, among others.